2.6. Simulators#

 • simulatorStatevectorNumpy

-Most of the simulators are based on SymPy and they can process symbolic and numeric values for angles and matrix entries.
+Simulators based on SymPy can process symbolic and numeric values for angles and matrix entries.
 These simulators do not have a high performance and they are only suitable for rather small quantum systems.

-The simulators based on NumPy have a higher performance and they can simulate systems with 10 to 20 qubits.
+Simulators based on NumPy can execute numeric simulations and have a higher performance.
+They are suitable for simulating systems with 10 to 20 qubits.

 2.6.1. ensembleSimulatorSymPy#